MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 The operation completed successfully.
 ```

 In the preceding output, the value of port is 50085.
-If the value of port lies outside the range allowed by your network administrator, enter the following command, where *w.x.y.z* is the IP address of the host computer, and *n* is a port number in the allowed range
+If the value of port lies outside the range allowed by your network administrator, enter the following command, where *w.x.y.z* is the IP address of the host computer, and *YourDebugPort* is a port number in the allowed range.

 ```
-bcdedit /dbgsettings net hostip:w.x.y.z port:n
+bcdedit /dbgsettings net hostip:w.x.y.z port:YourDebugPort
 ```

 When the host debugger is connected, reboot the target computer.

+**How the Debugger Obtains an IP Address for the Target Computer**

+The kernel debugging driver on the target computer attempts to use Dynamic Host Configuration Protocol (DHCP) to get a routable IP address for the network adapter that is being used for debugging.
+If the driver obtains a DHCP-assigned address, then the target computer can be debugged by host computers located anywhere on the network.
+If the driver fails to obtain a DHCP-assigned address, it uses Automatic Private IP Addressing (APIPA) to obtain a local link IP address.
+Local link IP addresses are not routable, so a host and target cannot use a local link IP address to communicate through a router.
+In that case, network debugging will work if you plug the host and target computers into the same network hub or switch.